singingwolfboy/netlify-home/_posts/2015-12-03-a-guide-to-zapier-integration-with-netlify.md

 author: Chris Bach
 image: null
 short_title: netlify Zapier app - a guide
-description: "Matt Hackington made a video showing how to use netlify's form processing and Zapier to automate all formsubmissions into google docs."
+description: "Matt Highland made a video showing how to use netlify's form processing and Zapier to automate all formsubmissions into google docs."
 thumbnail: /uploads/144918195465336.png
 cmsUserSlug: ""
 date: 2015-12-03